-Tentatively, the answer to this question can be found in Tversky & Kahneman's Prospect Theory (Kahneman, Slovic et al. 1982).
-Kahneman, Slovic and Tversky showed, in simple terms, that people tend to avoid risk when seeking gains and chose risk to avoid losses.
-The above two scenarios (individual inventory management and collective supply chain management scenario) do not seem to have congruent objectives.
+Tentatively, the answer to this question can be found in Tversky and Kahneman's Prospect Theory (Kahneman et al., 1982).
+Kahneman et al. showed, in simple terms, that people tend to avoid risk when seeking gains and chose risk to avoid losses.
+The above two scenarios (individual inventory management and collective SCM scenario) do not seem to have congruent objectives.
 The individual inventory management strategy relying on the 'just in case inventory' philosophy is a prime example of the gain seeking principle.
 In other words, the businesses seek to maximise sales and will avoid risks that having a low level of inventory brings in this context.
-The collaborative supply chain management is primarily a loss avoidance strategy.
+The collaborative SCM is primarily a loss avoidance strategy.
 In other words, the businesses are trying to avoid losses that high inventory level brings and are prepared to take risks associated with lower level of inventory.
 However, what do we actually mean by collaboration in the supply chain?

-Collaboration related to inventory in the supply chain, in practice, often means an increase in visibility and some form of negotiation leading to a consensus.
+Collaboration related to inventory in the supply chain, in practise, often means an increase in visibility and some form of negotiation leading to a consensus.
 Increase in visibility alone can reduce the level of inventory, and the costs associated with it, without any increase in uncertainty.
-Carlsson and Fuller's (2000) theorem proves that by increasing the visibility of demand statements through the supply chain, the variances of the suggested optimal orders will get smaller.
+Already quoted paper by Lee et al. (1997) states that through the Vendor-Managed Inventory (VMI) strategy, various alliances (Nestle, Quaker Oats, P&G, etc.) are sharing the benefits of reducing inventory of up to 25%.
+Smith (2006) reports nearly 80% improvement in suppliers' on-time order fills and delivering 96% in-stocks during the peak season after the CPFR system has been implemented.
+This corresponds with theoretical findings.
+Carlsson and Fuller (2000) theorem proves that by increasing the visibility of demand statements through the supply chain, the variances of the suggested optimal orders will get smaller.
 Does that mean that the increase in visibility automatically neutralises individual rationality?
 Even more importantly, what happens with the negotiations part of collaborative behaviour and what are the consequences of seeking consensus in the supply chain?

 Collaboration is more than a method of sharing information.
 It is a method of working together towards one single goal.
 However, although participating companies might have one goal, their circumstances, constraints and possibly even strategies how to achieve this common goal might differ.
-As they have no power to change the circumstances or constraints, the only element that is negotiable is the strategy of how to achieve the goals, i.e. to seek the consensus.
+As they have no power to change the circumstances or constraints, the only element that is negotiable is the strategy of how to achieve the goals, that is, to seek the consensus.
 Seeking consensus through negotiations, therefore by definition, implies applying rational thinking.
-As there is no guarantee that the strategy will work, the most rational option is protect oneself against potential losses.
+As there is no guarantee that the strategy will work, the most rational option is to protect oneself against potential losses.
 The individual rationality is back, and it will manifest itself through either the bullwhip effect or the tragedy of the commons.
 Clearly, the problem that potentially occurs in collaborative scenarios is exactly the same as the one that occurs in individual inventory management scenarios, that is: neither strategy eliminates uncertainties related to the final demand and the individual rationality will dominate and ruin the common good.
 The enabler for this rationality to resurface in collaborative scenarios is the negotiation part of the concept of collaboration.
-Astonishingly, whether we apply separate inventory management strategies or apply collaborative supply chain management strategies, we end up with the same problem.
+Astonishingly, whether we apply separate inventory management strategies or apply collaborative SCM strategies, we end up with the same problem.
 Both strategies, potentially, lead to inefficiencies and fail to deliver the expected results.
 Even more ironically, the reason for failure, in both cases, stems from highly rational behaviour.
-As it is illogical to expect that the participants will act irrationally, does that mean that we stand no chance of optimising inventory across the supply chain?
+As it is illogical to expect that the participants will act irrationally, does it mean that we stand no chance of optimising inventory across the supply chain?